elastic/rally/docs/install.rst

         This documentation is for the version of Rally currently under development.
 We do not provide offline installation packages for development versions.
         Were you looking for the `documentation of the latest stable version <//esrally.readthedocs.io/en/stable/>`_?

-If you are in a corporate environment where your servers do not have any access to the Internet, you can use Rally's offline installation package.
+If you are in a corporate environment using Linux servers that do not have any access to the Internet, you can use Rally's offline installation package.
 Follow these steps to install Rally:

 1. Install all prerequisites as documented above.
 2. Download the offline installation package for the `latest release <https://github.com/elastic/rally/releases/latest>`_ and copy it to the target machine(s).
-3. Decompress the installation package with ``tar -xzf esrally-dist-*.tar.gz``.
+3. Decompress the installation package with ``tar -xzf esrally-dist-linux-*.tar.gz``.
-4. Run the install script with ``sudo ./esrally-dist-*/install.sh``.
+4. Run the install script with ``sudo ./esrally-dist-linux-*/install.sh``.

 Next Steps
 ----------